The Lithium Mining Market

 The Looming Lithium Shortage: A Race Against Time

-Geographical Distribution & Sources
+Geographical Distribution and Sources

 Today, approximately 90% of the world’s lithium production is concentrated in just four countries: Australia, Chile, China, and Argentina.
 Australia is currently the largest lithium producer, contributing over 40% of global lithium output in 2023, primarily through the extraction of spodumene ore.
 Despite Australia’s mining dominance, China processes most of Australia’s lithium ore, refining it into battery-grade products and ultimately controlling a significant portion of the global lithium supply chain.